alhsu/AmpliVar/README.md

 AmpliVar can be used with or without a reference genome.
 When used without a reference genome, a list of known genotypes for the targeted regions needs to be provided.

-**Authors:** *Graham Taylor, Arthur Hsu and Olga Kondroshova.
+**Authors:** *Graham Taylor, Arthur Hsu and Olga Kondrashova.
 Department of Pathology, The University of Melbourne.*

 ## 2. Requirements
 + **System Requirements**
- * Linux operating system with BASH shell (tested on Mac OSX 10.8+ and Centos 6)
+ * Linux operating system with BASH shell (Mac OSX 10.8+ and Centos 6)
  * 4G RAM (8G recommended)
  * Perl 5
  * Python 2.6+